 - Office Hours – where the Mayor and Senior Officials hear the concerns of constituents and implement resolutions

-- Constituent Services, Mayor’s Help Desk, Mayor’s Mobile Help Desk – handles one-on-one constituent complaints, concerns and suggestions, essentially serving as the customer service arm of the Mayor’s Office
+- Constituent Services, Mayor’s Help Desk, Mayor’s Mobile Help Desk – handles one-on-one constituent grievances, concerns and suggestions, essentially serving as the customer service arm of the Mayor’s Office

 - Mayor’s Youth Council, Government 101 and Civic University – programs designed to close the gap between public knowledge and how Los Angeles City Government works to empower constituents to effectively influence government